 My rating: 5 of 5 stars

-I enjoyed this very much despite not usually being the biggest fan of YA.
-But this book was charming and compelling.
+This was an enjoyable book, both charming and compelling.
 It painted a fascinating picture of a far-future society and ruined New York.

 If you liked this post please do join Gator’s Gang, Elinor’s author newsletter, where you’ll receive three free short e-books just for signing up.